xamarin/xamarin-forms-samples/WorkingWithStyles/README.md

 ---
 name: Xamarin.Forms - Working with Styles
-description: This sample relates to the Working with styles in Xamarin.Forms doc.
+description: "This sample relates to the Working with styles in Xamarin.Forms doc #ui"
 page_type: sample
 languages:
 - csharp